MoonsideGames/bonk-docs/content/api/EPA2D.md

 weight: 30
 ---

-*EPA2D* is a static class containing a single public method which is used for computing the penetration vector of two overlapping shapes.
+*EPA2D* is a static class containing a single method for computing the penetration vector of two overlapping shapes.

 ## Methods

-##### **public static Vector2 Intersect(IShape2D shapeA, Transform2D Transform2DA, IShape2D shapeB, Transform2D Transform2DB, IEnumerable<Vector2> givenSimplexVertices)**
+##### **public static Vector2 Intersect(IShape2D shapeA, Transform2D Transform2DA, IShape2D shapeB, Transform2D Transform2DB, Simplex simplex)**

 Given two sets of shapes and transforms and an initial simplex, computes a penetration vector.
 When motion along the penetration vector is applied, the shape-transforms are guaranteed to become separated.